byTheInK/coterm/README.md

 # CoTerm

 **CoTerm** is a versatile and customizable command-line interface (CLI) written in Python.
 It stands out with its unique features and extensive configuration options, making it an excellent choice for users who need a flexible and powerful tool for managing their terminal environments.
 It has a settings system which is not common in command-line-interfaces.
+It is not designed to be your main editor.
+It is mainly designed for scripting.

 ## Warnings
 - CoTerm only supports Windows operating system
 - You need to install Git and Python before starting installation
-- While making script files you shouldn't use library file names.
-(Example: test, numpy, time, random)
 ## Key Features

 - **Highly Customizable**: CoTerm offers a range of configuration options, enabling you to personalize the CLI to match your workflow and preferences.